skydoves/WhatIf/README.md

   log("$it is not null and not empty")
 }
 ```

 Here is an example for collections.

 ```kotlin
 nullableList.whatIfNotNullOrEmpty {
   log("list $it is not null and not empty")
 }
 ```

-And we can handle the null or empty case.
+You can also handle the null or empty case.

 ```kotlin
 nullableList.whatIfNotNullOrEmpty(
   whatIf = { log("list $it is not null and not empty") },
   whatIfNot = { log("list is null or empty") }
 )
 ```

 Here is the same example for the array.

 ```kotlin
 nullableArray.whatIfNotNullOrEmpty {
   log("$it is not null and not empty")